Maitham16/Cloud-Storage/README.md

 These laws provide a framework for understanding the benefits and limitations of parallel processing in computing environments.
 Amdahl’s Law emphasizes the constraint imposed by the non-parallelizable portion of a task, while Gustafson’s Law highlights the advantages of parallel processing in scaling up the problem size.

-### Parallelism
+### Parallelism:

-In data parallelism, data is partitioned into several blocks, and these blocks are processed in parallel.
-This is known as Single Program Multiple Data (SPMD), where multiple copies of the same program run concurrently, each on a different data block.
+- **Data parallelism** involves partitioning data into several blocks processed in parallel.

+- **Single Program Multiple Data (SPMD)** entails running multiple copies of the same program concurrently, each on a different data block.

 ### Example of Speed-up Calculation